johannfaouzi/pyts/doc/user_guide.rst

 to transform it into an image.
 The :mod:`pyts.image` module consists of several algorithms that perform that kind of transformation.

 The first algorithm implemented is **Recurrence Plot**.
-It transforms a time series into a matrix where each value corresponds to the distance between two trajectories (a trajectory is a sub time series, i.e. a subsequence of back-to-back values of a time series).
+It transforms a time series into a matrix where each value corresponds to the distance between two trajectories (a trajectory is a subseries, i.e. a subsequence of values of a time series).
 The matrix can be binarized using a threshold.
 It is implemented as :class:`pyts.image.RecurrencePlot`.

 The second algorithm implemented is **Gramian Angular Field (GAF)**.
 First a time series is represented as polar coordinates.
 Then the time series can be transformed into a **Gramian Angular Summation Field (GASF)** when the cosine of the sum of the angular coordinates is computed or a **Gramian Angular Difference Field (GADF)** when the sine of the difference of the angular coordinates is computed.
 It is implemented as :class:`pyts.image.GramianAngularField`

 The third algorithm implemented is **Markov Transition Field (MTF)**.
 The outline of the algorithm is to first quantize a time series using SAX, then to compute the Markov transition matrix (the quantized time series is seen as a Markov chain) and finally to compute the Markov transition field from the transition matrix.
 It is implemented as :class:`pyts.image.MarkovTransitionField`.

 References